e-Visa Validity Rules for Educational Travel

 Extending Your Stay in Azerbaijan

-- Required Documents: The documents that may be required for the extension process include:
+- The documents that may be required for the extension process include:

 - Valid Passport: The passport must be valid for the duration of the extension period.